CubiCasa/cubicasa-ios-sdk-example-project/README.md

 ## Description

-The app has only one view controller that has the greetings label and a button.
-If the user presses the button CubiCapture view is displayed and you can start scanning.
+The app has only one view controller that has the greetings label and two buttons.
+If the user presses the first button, the CubiCapture view controller is presented and you can start scanning.
 After the scan is complete the capture view is dissmissed.
+The 'Play back scan' button will now be enabled, pressing it will show the `CCScanPlaybackViewController` which allows you to review the scan.

 For your app the next step would be to upload the scan to your server and use [CubiCasa Conversion API](https://cubicasaconversionapi.docs.apiary.io/#).

 # Cubicasa SDK

-Cubicasa SDK makes possible you to add scanning view to your app which then can use to scan a floor plan with an iOS device.
+The Cubicasa SDK lets you add scanning to your app so you can start creating a floor plan with an iOS device.

 ## Release Notes

+### 2.6.0
+- Zipping is done in the background, with a progress percentage on screen
+- Proximity warnings for non-LiDAR devices
+- Proper use of landscape mode for scanning (app needs to support landscape-right!)
+- New detection for initial rotate to landscape at start of scanning
+- New scan playback view controller available
+- End of scan confirmation dialog
+- English UI texts reviewed
+- Show warning when thermal throttled, more sensitive to fast movement
+- `CCCapture` function `endCaptureSession()` is deprecated, no longer necessary

 ### 2.5.2
 - Bugfix: handling of CCCapture `fileName` when it contains a path instead of a single name.